 These closets are designed to store outerwear items such as jackets, coats, overcoats, hats, shoes, etc. They also hold sports equipment, weather gear, umbrellas, brooms or snow shovels, and other items.
 And, of course, there will be guest outerwear.

-Low shelves or even under storage can assist in managing shoes and sporting equipment.
+Low shelves or even under storage can assist manage shoes and sporting equipment.
 Use an umbrella stand and hang outerwear like coats and hats on a coat rack or wall hooks.
 Use cabinets and shelves for storing bulky off-season clothing, such as woolens, luggage, and other essentials.

 Closets in the pantry or the kitchen